Course Description (Undergraduate)

 SW3104B Social Work Field Practice (II)

 SW3104B is applicable to cohort 2021 onwards.
-Students have to complete 340 hours placement in an organisation where they are supervised by qualified field educators.
+Students have to complete 360 hours placement in an organisation where they are supervised by qualified field educators.
 Field placement offers the opportunity for students to appreciate professional values and ethics, as well as apply knowledge/skills in a direct/ indirect social work practice context.
 In addition, students would extend their understanding of professional roles and sense of professional identity through discussion with field educators and seminar tutors during placement.
-Students are required to attend pre-placement Reflective Lab and Fieldwork Seminars to facilitate the link classroom theory and to professional practice.
+Students are required to attend Reflective Lab and Fieldwork Seminars so as to the link classroom theory to professional practice.

-This course will provide students with an understanding of the theories and practice of community work as a method of social work.
-Strategies, techniques and skills in community work practice will be examined.
+This course will provide students with an introductory understanding of the theories and practice of community work as a method of social work.
+Strategies, techniques, skills and intervention goals in community work practice will be examined.
 The dynamics and challenges of community work in urban societies, particularly in the Singapore context, will be explored.
+Students will be required to participate in required field trips and fieldwork as part of the coursework.
+This course fulfils the Community & Engagement requirement and can be counted as a core course for Social Work majors.

 This course examines interpersonal conflict from a transactional perspective.
 Theories of conflict, conflict styles, and methods of conflict resolution, within a specific cultural context, are explored.
 Both general and specific intervention models and methods of conflict resolution between people, in groups, and in families, e.g., marital and other interpersonal situations, are examined.
 Specific skills for intervention are taught and practiced in seminar groups.